 Introduction

 The reaction times (RTs) of elite 100 m sprinters has been singled out as a possible benchmark against which to gauge the absolute limits of human auditory performance (Lipps, Galecki et al. 2011).
-Accurately identifying the precise threshold beyond which an elite sprinter can react to the starter's pistol, and detecting occasions in competition where a highly-trained athlete has reacted so fast that (s)he must have breached this lower limit (a false start), are necessary for the fair and impartial refereeing of competitive athletics.
+Accurate identification of the precise RT latency period after the start signal for sprint starts at major championships is vital for the fair and impartial refereeing of competitive athletics.

 The International Association of Athletics Federations (IAAF) rule 161.2 stipulates that a false start occurs when a sprinter registers a RT less than 100 ms (International Association of Athletics Federations 2015).
-Prior to January 2004, a RT of less than 100 ms (i.e. a false start) resulted in a warning on a competitor and the competitor was disqualified if a RT of less than 100 ms was recorded on two separate starts.
+Before January 2004, a RT of less than 100 ms (i.e. a false start) resulted in a warning on a competitor and the competitor was disqualified for two false starts in a race.
 From January 2004, a false start by any competitor placed all the athletes in the race on a first warning.
-Subsequently any sprinter registering a false start would be automatically disqualified regardless of whether (s)he was the original offender.
-To eradicate gamesmanship (Athletics Australia 2009) the IAAF made significant changes to the false start disqualification rule in January 2010.
+Subsequently, any sprinter registering a false start would be automatically disqualified regardless of whether (s)he was the original offender.
+To eradicate gamesmanship (Athletics Australia 2009), the IAAF made significant changes to the false start disqualification rule in January 2010.
 Under the revised “No False Start” rule no warnings are issued and a competitor who false starts is automatically disqualified and removed from the race.

-The 100 ms detection limit used to detect a false start is measured as the time taken by an athlete to produce a predefined force on the starting blocks.
-Lipps, Galecki et al. (2011) state that the IAAF justification for this 100 ms threshold is based on a considerably dated study involving eight non-elite Finish male sprinters (Mero and Komi 1990).
-Pain and Hibbs (2007) suggest that RTs of 85 ms are possible and Brown, Kenwell et al. (2008) present similar results observing 21% of recorded reaction times being below the 100 ms threshold.
-Whilst such RTs are possible the recording system used in both studies measures the time to the first reaction of the athlete and not the time taken to produce a predefined force.
-In contrast Komi, Ishikawa et al. (2009) provide a study utilising the existing technology set down by the IAAF, recommending that the IAAF abandon the 100 ms threshold and the measurement technology currently employed.
-Notwithstanding the results of the aforementioned studies a complete review of the 100 ms threshold requires analysing data recorded under the conditions of the current measurement systems utilised by the IAAF.
-In addition each of the studies carried out to date rely on a restricted sample size and many do not include athletes of significant international status.
-A large sample study, incorporating male and female athletes, with athletes of significant international status can provide an appropriate threshold which should be used in competitive athletics.
+The 100 ms limit used to detect a false start is measured as the time taken by an athlete to produce a predefined force or acceleration threshold on the starting blocks.
+Lipps, Galecki et al. (2011) stated that the IAAF justification for this 100 ms threshold is based on a considerably dated study involving eight non-elite Finish male sprinters (Mero and Komi 1990).
+Pain and Hibbs (2007) suggested that valid RTs of 85 ms are possible and Brown, Kenwell et al. (2008) present similar results observing 21% of recorded reaction times being below the 100 ms threshold.
+While such RTs are possible, the recording systems used in both studies measured the time to the first change in force on the blocks produced by the athlete rather than the time taken to produce a predefined force.
+In contrast, Komi, Ishikawa et al. (2009) used IAAF approved blocks together with additional sensor technologies and recommended that the IAAF should abandon the 100 ms threshold and the measurement technology currently employed.
+Notwithstanding the results of the previous studies, an effective review of the 100 ms threshold requires analysis of data recorded using IAAF approved starting technologies.
+All of the previous studies have been based on restricted sample sizes and many do not include data from athletes of international major championship status.
+Appropriate statistical analysis of a large sample ofmale and female athlete RT’s at major international championships could be used to derive an appropriate temporal threshold for sprint start RT’s in competitive athletics.

-Previous studies have implied that empirical evidence of a sex difference in the strength of elite athletes (Lipps, Galecki et al. 2011) and of the general population (Der and Deary 2006) exist, regardless IAAF rule 161.2 continues to govern both male and female competitions.
-Given the physiological differences in strength of men and women it is justified that a sex difference would exist and that the rulings for male and female events should be derived independently.
+Previous studies have provided empirical evidence of a sex difference in the strength of elite athletes (Lipps, Galecki et al. 2011) and of the general population (Der and Deary 2006), but IAAF rule 161.2 continues to govern both male and female competitions alike.
+Given the physiological differences in strength in men and women, it is possible that a sex difference in RT’s could exist and that the rules for male and female events should be derived independently.